-Join Sean Adams for an in-depth discussion in this video Which media is best for the message?, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video Which media is best for the message?, part of Layout and Composition: Marketing Collateral.

 Back in the 1950s and 60s, design firms had a standard list of marketing materials that they produced for each client.
 Business card, letterhead, capabilities brochure, and press release.
 Today, the world is more complex.
 Each client is different, and the audience determines which kind of materials you should make.
 If the target audience is older, you might suggest more printed materials over a period of time.
 Much of the information that lives on a website will probably not get to someone over 60.